Did ‘Teen Mom’ Kailyn Lowry Just Admit She Is Still In Love With Javi Marroquin?

 The post comes only weeks after Lowry announced her shocking pregnancy.
 The Teen Mom 2 star hasn’t revealed the identity of the father, but her publicist offered a few clues on who the new baby daddy might be.

 “The father is a friend Kail was briefly dating,” the publicist shared.
 “This was Kail’s choice and she is 100% happy.
 Kail can’t wait to welcome the new addition to her family this summer.”

 Lowry and Marroquin announced their divorce last year and finalized it in December.
-Although Lowry’s recent comments sound like she’s still in love with Marroquin, there’s no telling what the future holds for the pair.
+Although Lowry’s recent comments sounds like she’s still in love with Marroquin, there’s no telling what the future holds for the pair.

 In Touch Weekly reports that Lowry recently opened up about her split with Marroquin.
 While Lowry is happy that it’s all over, she also threw some shade at MTV for leaving a lot out on Teen Mom 2.

 Kailyn Lowry was married to Marroquin for four years before the divorce.
 The couple split over a variety of issues, including allegations that Lowry cheated on Marroquin when he was deployed in the military.
-Lowry recently confirmed the rumors that she had an affair, though she also believes that Marroquin was unfaithful.
+Lowry recently confirmed the rumors that she had affair, though she also believes that Marroquin was unfaithful.

 “They were already having trouble, now Kailyn believes Javi cheated with a woman he’s been hanging out with,” an insider shared at the time.
 “It’s definitely over.
 It’s sad, but it looks like they could wind up in a nasty custody battle [over their three-year-old son, Lincoln].”

 #ad Backless?
 Strapless? aand CLEAVAGE!?
 Yes way!
 The @sneakyvaunt push up has the “girls” covered!
 Now stop ???? at mine and go get yourself one!
 They just launched!